rs3lab/SynCord/docs/artifact.md

 don't have any benefits but it can show the overhead coming from SynCord compared to its static implementation.

-When you follow below guides, please make sure you're using (i)correct kernel version and (ii)correct branch of SynCord to pass to concord.py as `--linux`.
+When you follow below guides, please make sure to (i) start a VM with correct kernel version and (ii) to checkout into correct branch of SynCord-linux which is passed to concord.py using `--linux`.

 __The policy programs described in Guide A to F are already compiled in the provided VM image.
 Feel free to skip 'build' instruction if you want.__

 <br>
 #### Policy Uninstall